p2panda/handbook/website/docs/specification/data-types/bamboo.md

 - Data published using Bamboo always belongs to the public key that signed it, this key is called _author_ in Bamboo.
 - People and bots who use p2panda can have access to more than one key pair, which is why we don't call public keys _author_, as Bamboo does, we call them _public key_.
   - Data in p2panda belongs to the _key pair_ that signed it.
+  - p2panda uses Ed25519 as the Bamboo signature scheme.
   - p2panda users may have more than one key because every device and client uses an additional key.
 - Have a look at the [key pairs][key_pairs] section of this handbook for more detailed information on this topic.